-In connection with the Quarterly Report of Fathom Holdings Inc. (the "Company") on Form 10-Q for the quarter ended June 30, 2024 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Marco Fregenal, President and Chief Executive Officer of the Company, hereby certifies, pursuant to 18 U.S.C. section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to his knowledge:
+In connection with the Quarterly Report of Fathom Holdings Inc. (the "Company") on Form 10-Q for the quarter ended September 30, 2024 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Marco Fregenal, President and Chief Executive Officer of the Company and Joanne Zach, Chief Financial Officer of the Company, each hereby certify, pursuant to 18 U.S.C. section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to his/her knowledge: